joemoore94/NeuralNetwork/README.md

 # NeuralNetwork
-A neural network using convolution, max pooling and ReLU function from scratch (NNFS).
+A neural network from scratch (NNFS) using sigmoid layers and softmax cost function.

 The program seeks to fully utilize object oriented programming for future costumization and tweaking.